seaflow-uw/seaflow-web/content/_index.md

 sections:
   - block: markdown
     content:
-      title: Welcome to the SeaFlow Research Group
+      title: The Role of Phytoplankton in a Changing Planet
-      text: The SeaFlow Research Group is an interdisciplinary team of scientists dedicated to understanding the role of phytoplankton in a changing planet. phytoplankton are the invisible engines of our oceans, driving the biological carbon pump that helps regulate Earth's climate.
-As our planet faces unprecedented climate change, understanding how these microscopic photosynthetic organisms respond to and influence environmental shifts has become increasingly critical.
-Our research focuses on developing innovative observational technologies and advanced computational approaches to transform our understanding of how phytoplankton drive and respond to environmental changes.
-We are committed to open science and reproducible research, and we welcome collaboration with other researchers and organizations.
+      text: The SeaFlow Research Group is an interdisciplinary team of scientists dedicated to understanding the role of phytoplankton in a changing planet.
+Phytoplankton are the invisible engines of our oceans, driving the biological carbon pump that helps regulate Earth's climate.
+Our research focuses on developing innovative observational technologies and advanced computational approaches to understand how these microscopic photosynthetic organisms respond to and influence climate change.

   - block: slider
     content: